 The Icelandic sense of humour and fun can be seen everywhere in Reykjavik.
 From the comedic advertising posters to the Icelandic Phallological Museum (the only museum in the world dedicated to Penis) it just seemed that everyone was there to have a great time.

 You get the feeling that everyone knows each other too, and as it turns out, even if they don’t, they may well be related!
 An Icelander told us that as the population is so small, there is a good chance that you would have a connection to most people that you meet.
-He said that when you meet a girl in a bar in a Saturday night, you have to check that they aren’t linked to you for at least 3 generations, otherwise, it’s a no go!
-Apparently there is even an incest prevention app!!
+He said that when you meet a girl in a bar on a Saturday night, you have to check that they aren’t linked to you for at least 3 generations, otherwise, it’s a no go!
+Apparently, there is even an incest prevention app!!
 (I did check this out – and it’s true.)

 The layout of the festival was well designed and all the venues were in walking distance of each other, which was good, as the icy wind on Saturday night meant neither of us wanted to venture outside for too long!
 (Turns out I did need my cold-weather clothing).
 The only slight flaw was the volume of people trying to see The Knife at Harpa.
 The queue went on for a good 100 metres snaking around the venue.
-But we ended up queuing behind Icelandic artist Yjla and Petur Ben and it felt nice to know that even the artists had to line up for the gigs too.
+But we ended up queuing behind Icelandic artists Yjla and Petur Ben and it felt nice to know that even the artists had to line up for the gigs too.
 We even saw Bjork walking down the stairs on her way out – which really completed my Icelandic experience!

 Actives In Reykjavik And Beyond